beat-no/roper/README.rst

 Develop
 =======
 This package was setup using https://python-poetry.org/.
-To get started, install poetry and run `poetry install` in the project directory.
+To get started, install poetry (`pip install --user poetry`), run `poetry install` in the project directory and enter the virtualenv by running `poetry shell`.

 Alternatives
 ============